vterron/lemon/Doc/user/quickstart.rst

 Do photometry
 -------------

-The mosaic that we have created is the image in which our astronomical objects are detected.
+The :ref:`mosaic that we have created <quickstart-mosaic>` is the image in which our astronomical objects are detected.
 As it maximizes the signal-to-noise ratio, this allows for a much more accurate determination of the centroid of each star, galaxy or any other celestial object.

 The ``photometry`` command does `aperture photometry`_ on all the FITS images that it receives as argument, using the first one to detect the